ku-fpg/paper-sunroof-tfp13/blog-tutorial/sunroof-clock-example.md

 errors can show mistakes in the Javascript code.

 Getting back to the initial code block: How do we render the other 59 lines of the clock face?
-We just frap this code into a function.
+We just wrap this code into a function.
 Of course, we do this at Javascript level.

     renderClockFaceLine <- function $ \(c, u, n) -> do